 In holistic therapy like Creative Homeopathy, we use the language of symptoms to identify the imprints and harmonize them.
 There are many ways to do that.
 From traditional psychotherapy, as Jung used it, to techniques like Holotropic Breathwork or even the therapeutic application of LSD or Ayauvasca are all aimed at resolving these imprints and, thus, facilitating individualization.
 These methods are geared to confront the patterns and their underlying traumata straightforwardly.

 Individualization and homeopathy

 As Creative Homeopaths, we are convinced that homeopathic remedies are a subtle but powerful way to neutralize/harmonize these obnoxious programs.
 It still needs the inner effort of the individual to become “healthy,” but homeopathy supports the process in a significant manner.
 After all, healing is an inside job.
 We explained this process meticulously in our “Organon of holistic healing” series of articles.

 When we talk about individualization in one of our articles, we always refer to the intention of getting rid of foreign programs.
 The healing facet is instead a side-effect of this process.
 Even more important is the aspect of liberation from the herd mentality, which is part of the System that keeps us stuck in loops of suffering and cycles of incarnation until we face our greatest fear—our own shadow aspect of our being.

 Liberation from the System

-The System is the prison itself and the catalytic element for evolution because there is no progression without any challenge.
+The System is the prison and the catalytic element for evolution because there is no progression without any challenge.
 The grand goal is to become liberated from all imprints and inner judgment, freeing us from karmic destiny and the wheel of incarnation.
 This allows us to proceed to the next level inside the Matrix.
-A wide variety of instruments that can help accomplish this objective can be found in the realm of holistic therapy.
+A wide variety of instruments that can help accomplish this objective can be found in holistic therapy.
 Creative Homeopathy is undoubtedly a great asset in this toolbox.